 The purpose of this study was to evaluate the safety and efficacy of CORT125134 for treatment of endogenous Cushing's syndrome.
 The multicenter study was conducted in the United States and in Europe.

 |Cushing's Syndrome||Drug: CORT125134||Phase 2|

-This is a Phase 2, open-label study with two dose groups, each with a two-step dose escalation, designed to evaluate the safety and efficacy of CORT125134 for the treatment of endogenous Cushing's syndrome.
-CORT125134 will be administered orally once daily for 16 weeks with dose escalations occuring every 4 weeks.
+This was a Phase 2, open-label study with two dose groups, each with a two-step dose escalation, designed to evaluate the safety and efficacy of CORT125134 for the treatment of endogenous Cushing's syndrome.
+CORT125134 was administered orally once daily for 16 weeks with dose escalations occurring every 4 weeks.

-PK profiles will be generated at every dose level.
-A data review committee will review PK and safety data and will recommend the final plan for dose escalation in Group 2.
+Pharmacokinetics (PK) profiles were generated at every dose level.
+A data review committee reviewed PK and safety data and recommended the final plan for dose escalation in Group 2.

 |Study Type :||Interventional (Clinical Trial)|

 |Intervention Model:||Sequential Assignment|

 |Official Title:||Phase 2 Study of the Safety and Efficacy of CORT125134 in the Treatment of Endogenous Cushing's Syndrome|